Dan Severn: World Wrestling Federation (1997–1999)

-Independent promotions (1999–2023)
+Independent promotions (1999–present)

 Severn appeared in 2000 in the short-lived WXO promotion.
+On May 27, 2000, he defeated Greg Valentine in Ashwaubenon, Wisconsin.

 In 2006 Severn wrestled on AWE, the television series which had 1 season and 7 episodes on the fight network.
 After this, the AWE folded due to financial issues.

-In 2015, on Great North Wrestling (GNW) Dan faced Hannibal for the Great North Wrestling Canadian Championship in a losing effort.
+In 2015, on Great North Wrestling (GNW) Dan faced Hannibal for the Great North Wrestling Canadian Championship in a losing effort in Hawkesbury, Ontario.

 In May 2016, Dan signed with AIW for a promotional deal.
 He was put into a championship tournament named the "JT Lightning Invitational Tournament 2016" Severn advanced by defeating Colin Delaney.
 Severn was knocked out of the tournament in the semi-finals in a fatal four-way match when Raymond Rowe was the victor against Dan, Tim Donst and Tracey Williams.

 On February 4, 2017, Severn was inducted into the War Wrestling Hall of Fame in Lima, OH.

 On May 12, 2017, Dan Severn competed at Gladiator Championship Wrestling against Brent Myers in a winning effort via his Beast Choker finishing submission move.
 Then on June 3, Dan returned to Price of Glory Wrestling where he defeated "so fine" Frank Isaac Anderson, who Severn trained to become a professional wrestler.

 On March 17, 2019, Josh Barnett announced via Twitter that Severn would be participating in Game Changer Wrestling's (GCW) Bloodsport, an event that features worked matches presented in a shoot style.
 Severn competed against former UFC Heavyweight Champion Frank Mir in Mir's professional wrestling debut at the event on April 4.
 Severn lost the match.

 On April 5, 2019, Severn appeared for Major League Wrestling at their second Battle Riot event.
 He competed in the titular match, entering at number two and was eventually eliminated by Minoru Tanaka.

+Recently, Severn wrestled on July 12, 2025, for two matches for Pro Wrestling King in Elkhart, Indiana.
+He lost to One Man Kru in a steel cage match.
+Later that night he defeated Mitchell Taylor in steel cage match.